Writing Center Tutoring

 Sarah (she/her) is currently a junior at the Macaulay Honors College, and is planning to receive a B.A in English with a concentration in writing.
 She has always had a passion for literature and the writing process, with a rigorous dedication to understanding storytelling and authorial intent.
 As an avid consumer of literature, she aspires to publish her own works after graduation.
 Her goals are to become a teacher for the next generation, offering careful help in improving students’ writing and reading proficiency, and encouraging perseverance in students who struggle in class.

-Mia (she/her) is currently a sophomore at the Macaulay Honors College, planning to receive a B.A. in Psychology with a concentration in neuroscience.
-She has always been interested in writing and research and enjoys helping others express their ideas authentically.
+Mia is currently a sophomore at the Macaulay Honors College, planning to receive a B.S. in Communications with a minor in Psychology.
+She has always been interested in writing, researching, and helping others express their ideas authentically.
 She constantly finds herself lost reading a variety of literature, from research articles to poetry, using them as a way to expand her beliefs and gain information that can be shared.
-Her goal after graduation is to become a neuroscientist, using her research and writing to guide psychological experiments that can be used to benefit communities and create new ways of treatments and therapies.
+She enjoys working at the writing center, learning from each student as she helps bring out the best writers they can be.

 Image